 The view is amazing.
 From your tent along the water, you are looking out on the Amsterdam bridge to IJburg.
 The views have a down side too, as the chilly winds hit the camping grounds easily so it can be a bit chilly.

 Transport into Amsterdam

-You can reach the Amsterdam centre taking tram 7 or 14.
+You can reach the Amsterdam centre with Amsterdam public transport by taking tram 7 or 14.
 Tram 26 takes you to Amsterdam Central station.

 During the night, you can take night bus 359 from Amsterdam Central Station to go back to the camping site.

 The nearby outdoor swimming pool Flevoparkbad offers free entrance to guest of the camping site Zeeburg.
 Children might enjoy some animals at the camping (a couple of goats).
 There is a barbecue zone, a ping pong table and a actual beach to take a dip in the IJ-water right from the camping site.

 This campsite is located at the outskirt of the city.
 The green area along the Flevopark and along the IJ-water is a beautiful, quiet area where you can cycle, kayak, skate and hike.
 Kayaks and bicycles can be rented at the camping.

 The Amsterdam camping ground of Zeeburg is open all year and to endure camping in the cold Dutch winters, you will need some more shelter than a tent can offer.
 Therefore, camping site Zeeburg has put up a large number of wagonettes, small, colourful trailers with bunk beds.
 The eco-cabins are hikers huts with a little bit more room.
 Important aspect of the wagonettes is that they all come with heating, electricity sockets and a table and chair.
 The wagons and cabins don’t have a kitchen.
 Bed covers and pillows, and linnen are provided for.
 Reservations for the cabins and wagonettes are recommended.